Guides Exercise Bikes Training Equipment

 Hard Riding on Exercise Bikes

-Flywheel or Magnetic Resistance: What We Recommend
+Flywheel or Magnetic Resistance: What We Recommend?

 Should I choose a magnetic or belt spin bike?
 Here are our recommended bike choices for each system I’ve discussed above:

-1. Magnetic Resistance Bike We Recommend
+Magnetic Resistance Bike

 The Schwinn Fitness indoor cycling bike sits on top of our recommended list, offering 100 levels of smooth magnetic resistance via the tension knob located at the front of the bike frame.